Aptimex/QRSpool/README.md

 You can pass filament data to the scan page (the website root) using URL parameters.
 It accepts the following formats (and checks for them in this order):
 - `?qrstring=X`, where `X` is the same data string that you would write to a QR code.
 - `?osjson=X`, where `X` is the JSON string that you would write to an OpenSpook NFC tag (with no line breaks).
 - The 6 OpenSpool filament data keys as individual parameters.
-For example, `?type=A&color_hex=B&brand=C&minTemp=D&maxTemp=E`.
+For example, `?type=A&color_hex=B&brand=C&min_temp=D&max_temp=E`.
 The presence of the `type` key is required to trigger processing this format.

 This allows you to create NFC tags with URL targets, which most modern smartphones will process natively without the need to have a specific app open.
 For example, you could create a NFC tag containing a link like this:
 ```